Drawing with fine lines in brown ink on sepia paper showing a young man in a snug cap, making direct eye contact with the viewer

 But who was that artist?
 Drawings of the period—about 1470, the early Renaissance—are extremely rare, and portrait drawings even more so, which meant that there was little with which to compare it.
 I spent time researching the attribution, to the Florentine master Piero del Pollaiuolo, and consulting specialists in the field.
 It seemed credible, although we’ll probably never be absolutely certain who made the drawing.
 Yet the quality, presence, and rarity of the sheet speak for themselves.

 The fine parallel pen hatching is extraordinarily skillful, creating just enough modeling to round the face and delineate the nose, and it gives the image a deceptive simplicity when viewed from a distance.
 The hair gets texture and tuftiness from thicker pen strokes, while the white of the paper was left entirely blank to convey the whites of the eyes.
-It’s an incredibly powerful and immediate work of art that pulls you toward it.
+It’s an incredibly powerful and immediate work of art that pulls you towards it.

 For the period, it’s rare.
 While most surviving drawings from the 1470s are simple, rather scrappy, sketches on small bits of paper, this is a highly finished work drawn on a large sheet, probably made from fine linen fibers.
 It was likely made as a work of art in its own right, rather than as a preparatory study for a painting.
 Further, it comes from a period when portraiture was being transformed.
 Up until the late 1400s, most portraits were made in profile (from a side view) to mimic ancient coins and medals.
 The new self-awareness that is a hallmark of the Renaissance changed all that, and sitters were increasingly shown full-face, in direct, engaged contact with the viewer.
+A

 His age could be important because of one crucial detail.
 The buttons on the man’s tunic are on the left side of the collar.
 As with men’s shirt buttons today, that was unusual for the Renaissance; they would normally be on the right.
 Combined with the intense observation of the gaze, could this mean that the drawing is a self-portrait of the artist, with the image (and clothes) reversed by the mirror into which he is looking?